Security & Compliance

 Compliant by Design, Secure by Protocol

-T38Fax is SOC 2 Type I certified and HIPAA compliant.
+T38Fax is SOC 2 certified and HIPAA compliant.
 The compliance story starts with how T.38 works — and it's simpler than most vendors make it.

 Compliance That Starts at the Architecture Level